prondubuisi/psalmoutput/report.md

 * Tried Running Psalm on the local repository
 * Opened [Issues](https://github.com/vimeo/psalm/issues?q=is%3Aissue+author%3Aprondubuisi+is%3Aclosed) in the Psalm Repository to fix errors encountered while running psalm locally

-From Beginning it was clear there was no way I would implement my static analysis project  directly on the CiviCRM Jenkins Tool chain as the infrastructure  was used on daily basis for active development, hence I was provided with a server having similar configurations.
+From Beginning it was clear there was no way I would implement my static analysis project  directly on the CiviCRM Jenkins Tool chain, as the infrastructure  was used on a daily basis for active development, hence I was provided with a server having similar configurations.

 ## Phase 2
 ### Analyzing Civi-core with Psalm on Remote Server

-The developers maintaining Psalm were very quick to fix errors encountered while running Psalm on Civi-core,after the errors where fixed and Psalm was confirmed to work locally I tried Static Analysis on the remote server by doing the following;
+The developers maintaining Psalm were very quick to fix errors encountered while running Psalm on Civi-core,after the errors were fixed and Psalm was confirmed to work locally I tried Static Analysis on the remote server by doing the following;

 * I installed PHP on the server
 * I installed Composer on the server